backdrop-contrib/usertabs/README.md

 account tab, which is displayed as a primary tab menu item by default, as a subtab of the view account tab.

-AYou should only activate this module if you have more than one primary tab menu items as when you active the contact module, otherwise you might end up with two secondary tabs and no primary tab.
+You should only activate this module if you have more than one primary tab menu items as when you active the contact module, otherwise you might end up with two secondary tabs and no primary tab.